Welcome to the Friedrich-Ludwig-Jahn-Museum!

 Special exhibitions on sport and gymnastics history are regularly shown on the upper floor of the house.

-Due to the preparations for the renovation, there will be no special exhibition in 2021.
+Due to the preparations for the renovation, there are currently no special exhibitions.

 The approximately 4000 titles of the museum library are available as reference holdings for researchers, students, pupils and historically interested persons.